 - Dedicated AirTag pocket pairs with Apple Find My for location tracking

-- RFID blocking independently tested to cover 13.56 MHz payment card frequencies
+- RFID blocking rated for the 13.56 MHz payment card frequencies

 - Aluminum cardholder corners are prone to permanent denting from drops